 Contractor will perform all Services through the services of Contractor’s employees.
 Contractor will not delegate or subcontract any Services to be provided to Mercy Corps without Mercy Corps’ prior written consent.
 Contractor agrees that including the specific individuals named (if any) as Key Personnel in Schedule I is a material part of the bargain.
 Contractor will not change the Key Personnel without prior notice and an amendment to this Contract specifying the change.
 Mercy Corps may withhold its consent to substitute personnel using its sole discretion.

 Compliance with SOW and Changes to the SOW.
 Services will be provided strictly in accordance with the SOW.
-No deviation, substitution or change is permitted without Mercy Corps’ prior written consent; provided that Mercy Corps may terminate, suspend, increase or decrease the scope of Contractor's performance under the SOW by written notice to Contractor specifying the changes.
-Unless mutually agreed, change to the SOW by Mercy Corps does not apply to change Services timely and fully delivered and performed before the date of the change.
-If any change causes an increase or decrease in the cost of, or the time required for, Contractor's performance, an equitable adjustment may be made in the SOW or Payment Terms or both, if such adjustment is set forth in an amendment signed by Mercy Corps’ and Contractor’s Authorized Representative.
+No deviation, substitution or change is permitted without Mercy Corps’ prior written consent; provided that Mercy Corps suspend, increase or decrease the scope of Contractor's performance under the SOW by written notice to Contractor specifying the changes.

 Invoicing and Payment.